SAP/cf-cli-java-plugin/README.md

 cf java [heap-dump|stop-jfr|stop-asprof] [my-app] -local-dir /local/path [-container-dir /var/fspath]
 ```

-Everything else, like thread dumps, will be outputted to `std-out`.
+Everything else, like thread dumps, will be output to `std-out`.
 You may want to redirect the command's output to file, e.g., by executing:

 ```shell